Accounting and tax in Italy

 In addition, before being applicable, the Italian auditing standards need to be approved by the Italian Stock Exchange Authority, CONSOB (Commissione Nazionale per le Società e la Borsa).

-However, the two tasks can be also split and assigned to two different bodies: the supervision can be given to the Collegio Sindacale and the audit of the financial statements (including the quarterly checks on the accounts) can be given to an audit firm or an auditor.
+However, the two tasks can also be split and assigned to two different bodies.
+The supervision can be given to the Collegio Sindacale and the audit of the financial statements (including the quarterly checks on the accounts) can be given to an audit firm or an auditor.